-You can see all the putty everywhere and I added a new piece of wood to the inner top shelf that was once two little drawers.
+You can see all the filler everywhere and I added a new piece of wood to the inner top shelf that was once two little drawers.

 There were only three feet so I took the existing feet off and it just sat flush on the ground.

-Tons of puttying, sanding, nailing, painting and it’s now rescued!
+Tons of filling, sanding, nailing, painting and it’s now rescued!